bauhouse/configuration/README.markdown

 ## Change Log

+Version 1.4 - 5 October 2012

+- Updated for Symphony 2.3

 Version 1.3.5 - 5 November 2011

 - Handle special characters for the Site Name setting on the Preferences page